spotify/futures-extra/README.md

 #### Cleaner transforms for Java 8.
 Java 8 introduced lambdas which can greatly reduce verbosity in code, which is great when using futures and transforms.
+One drawback with lambdas though is that when a lambda is supplied as an argument to a method with overloaded parameters, the compiler may fail to figure out which variant of a method call that is intended to be used.

-Ideally you would want to do something like this:
+Ideally, applying java 8 lambdas to Guava's Futures.transform() would look something like this:
 ```java
 public static <A, B> ListenableFuture<B> example(ListenableFuture<A> future) {
   return Futures.transform(future, a -> toB(a));
 }
 ```

-This doesn't actually work though, because Futures.transform has two variants: one that takes a Function and one that takes an AsyncFunction.
-Hence the compiler can't determine which variant to use without additional type information.
+Unfortunately this doesn't actually work because Futures.transform has two variants: one that takes a Function as it's second parameter and one that takes an AsyncFunction.
+The compiler can't determine which variant to use without additional type information.

-To work around that you have to cast it like this:
+You could work around that you have to cast it like this:
 ```java
 public static <A, B> ListenableFuture<B> example(ListenableFuture<A> future) {
   return Futures.transform(future, (Function<A, B>) a -> toB(a));